Kavinchandra/Trainings-and-Projects/README.md

 # Trainings-and-Projects
-This repository contains two AI related mini projects.
+This repository contains three AI related mini projects.

-# LSTM Chatbot:
+# 1. LSTM Chatbot:
 ## Project Summary
 In this project, you will learn how to build an AI chatbot using LSTMs, Seq2Seq, and pre-trained word embeddings for increased accuracy.
 You will be provided with a dataset of conversational dialogue.
 You will use this dataset to build your chatbot using Pytorch, train it on the dataset, and tune your network hyperparameters.